JosefPCT/Library/README.md

 - Add a button on each book's display to remove the book from the library
 - Add a button on each book's display to change its `read` status.

+To do:
+Figure out how to manipulate the form data sent